flerouwu/Bismuth/README.md

 ## Planned Features

+- No hurt cam.
+- Prevent rendering of certain particles and particle multipliers.
+- Customizable chat box - resizable, movable, custom chat tabs, etc.
 - Raw mouse input - attempts to reduce the time it takes to retrieve mouse movement.
-- Customizable chat box - resizable, movable, custom chat tabs, etc.
 - AutoGG, AutoTip (Hypixel), etc.
-- Crypto miner (jk).
+- Cloud height and removal.
 - Removable fog.
-- Cloud height and removal.
 - User interface to change settings.
-- Better keybind system (including fixing perspective key when bound to a mouse button).
 - Preventing chunks from unloading if the old render distance is less than the new distance.
 - Showing capes (and maybe more) from other clients (you still need to buy them from the original client).
+- Better keybind system (including fixing perspective key when bound to a mouse button).

 ## Known Issues